nathancarter/how2data/database/topics/Bentley University GR526.md

 By-hand computation is minimized and the use of a computer algebra system is required, such as Maxima or SymPy.

+## Basic mathematics

+ * How to do basic mathematical computations

 ## Under Construction

 This topic will be expanded later.
 This is just a placeholder for now.